 If set is a list, then each object in this list represents a set of variables.
-Therefore, each object must be either a character or a numeric vector specifying either the names of the variables that belongs to the respective set or the columns of data that contains these variables.
+Therefore, each object must be either a character or a numeric vector specifying either the names of the variables that belongs to the respective set or the columns of vim.permSNP 27 data that contains these variables.
 If names(set) is NULL, generic names will be employed as names for the sets.
 Otherwise, names(set) are used.

-n.perm
+n.perm number of permutations used in the computation of the importances.
+By default mutations should be used.

-number of permutations used in the computation of the importances.
-By default (i.e.\ if n.perm = NULL), 100 permutations are used if rebuild = TRUE and the regression approach of logic regression has been used in logic.bagging (by setting ntrees to an integer larger than 1, or glm.if.1tree = TRUE).
+(i.e.\) if n.perm = NULL), 100 permutations are used if rebuild = TRUE and the regression approach of logic regression has been used in logic.bagging (by setting ntrees to an integer larger than 1, or glm.if.1tree = TRUE).
 Otherwise, 1000 permutation are employed.
-Note that actually much more permutations should be used.
+Note that actually much more perstandardize should the standardized importance measure be used?